The Moon Is a Harsh Mistress: Book 1: That Dinkum Thinkum

-Endlessly curious, Mike asks Mannie to attend an anti-Authority political meeting, which Mannie does with a hidden recorder.
-When police raid the meeting Mannie flees with Wyoming ("Wyoh") Knott, a visiting political activist, whom he hides and introduces to Mike.
-Mannie also introduces Wyoh to his mentor, the elderly Professor ("Prof") Bernardo de la Paz, a former political exile and highly esteemed Lunar educator.
-Prof claims that Luna must stop exporting hydroponic grain to Earth immediately, or its ice-mined water resources will soon be exhausted.
+Endlessly curious, Mike asks Mannie to attend an anti-Lunar Authority political meeting, which Mannie does with a hidden recorder.
+When police raid the meeting, he flees with Wyoming ("Wyoh") Knott, a visiting female political activist, whom he hides and introduces to Mike.
+Mannie also introduces Wyoh to his mentor, the elderly Professor ("Prof") Bernardo de la Paz, a former political exile and esteemed Lunar educator.
+Prof claims that Luna must stop exporting hydroponic grain to Earth immediately, or its ice-mined water resources will eventually be exhausted.
+Wyoh believes the danger is not imminent and is focused on freedom and economic issues, while Mannie is not interested in what he sees as a lost cause either way.
 Joining the discussion, Mike calculates that continuing current policy will lead to food riots in seven years, cannibalism in nine.
-Shocked, Wyoh and Prof opt to start a revolutionary conspiracy immediately, but apolitical Mannie balks; only after Mike calculates they have at least a one-in-seven chance of success does he agree to join.
+Shocked, the three humans ask him to calculate the chance of them overthrowing the Authority and averting the disaster.
+He gives them one chance in seven.

 Mannie, Wyoh, and Prof create a covert cell organization protected by Mike, who controls the telephone and other systems, acts as secretary and becomes "Adam Selene, Chairman of the Committee for Free Luna."
 Wyoh is hidden by the Davis Family line marriage, at least four of whose nine members become active in the conspiracy, and Wyoh herself ultimately marries into the family.
-Mannie saves the life of (Comte) Stuart ("Stu") Rene LaJoie, an Earth tourist who is recruited and tasked with turning public opinion on Earth in favor of Lunar independence.
+Mannie saves the life of Comte Stuart ("Stu") Rene LaJoie, an Earth tourist who is recruited and tasked with turning public opinion on Earth in favor of Lunar independence.